aylamar/lamarbooru/docs/getting_started.md

 3. Run `npm i` to install dependencies.
 4. Install Postgres (this can be done with the `docker-compose up` command if Docker is installed on your machine).
 5. Create a file named `.env` with the contents listed above under `Required Environment Variables`.*
+6. Run `prisma db push` to create the required tables.
-6. Run `npm run start` to start the webserver.
+7. Run `npm run start` to start Lamarbooru.
-7. Navigate to the url that is printed into the console using a web browser of your choice to access the webserver.
+8. Navigate to the url that is printed into the console using a web browser of your choice to access the webserver.

 Note: If you opt to use the `docker-compose up` command for setting up Postgres, you can copy the example `.env` file.